f4exb/sdrangel/plugins/channelrx/chanalyzerng/readme.md

 The signal is synchronized with the PLL in 4 phase mode (locker icon is green).
  - A Tetra signal is QPSK modulated at 18 kSym/s therefore the sample rate is set at 90 kS/s thus we have an integer number of samples per symbol (5 samples per symbol).
 See green square.
  - We have set two traces (X and Y1) with QPSK projection.
 The Y1 trace is delayed by two symbols (10 samples) which makes a 111.11 &#956;s delay.
 See blue square
  - In XY mode on the XY display (right) we can see an accumulation of points around the 16 possible symbol transitions.
-In two places the same symbol is repeated several times which results in a stronger aggregation.
+In two places the same symbol is repeated several times which results in a stronger accumulation.
 One is with the symbol at 0 (see red circle and square) and the other is with the symbol at &#960; (see yellow circle and square).
  - On the left panel of the XY mode display we can see that the 4 possible symbols mark 4 vertical stronger areas centered on 0.25, 0.75, -0.25 and -0.75.

 **Note2**: in the MagDB mode when the trace is selected (1) the display overlay on the top right of the trace shows 3 figures.
 From left to right: peak power in dB, average power in dB and peak to average difference in dB.